 Old Police Cells Museum

-The Old Police Cells museum is dedicated to charting the history of policing in Brighton from the first days of the force in 1812.
-It is housed in the basement of the Town Hall, where the old police cells used to be.
+The Old Police Cells Museum is dedicated to charting the history of policing in Brighton from the first days of the force in 1812.
+It is housed in the basement of Brighton Town Hall, where the old police cells used to be.
 This is an interesting and free glimpse into the past which is well worth a visit.

 Visit the Old Police Cells museum website for details about arranging a visit, plus a collection of old photos showing the work of the Sussex police forces.